Backdoor Roth IRA: A Step-by-Step Walkthrough

 Part I — Non-deductible contributions

 You report the non-deductible Traditional IRA contribution here.
-This establishes your “basis” — the post-tax amount that won’t be taxed again.
+This establishes your “basis” — the post-tax amount that won’t be taxed again on withdrawal.
 If you skip this form, the IRS has no record of your basis and may tax the entire conversion.

 Part II — Roth conversions